markevers-dev/recarsion/README.md

 - **🔧 Machine Learning Models**: The application supports loading different ML models to classify images.
 The models are stored in a separate folder (``Models``) and can be updated at any time.
 Thanks to reflection, the application automatically detects new models without the need for manual code changes.
 - **🌐 XAML UI (WPF)**:
   - **🎯 Choice of ML Model**: The application provides a dropdown menu that allows users to select the model they want to use for classification.
 If no model is available, the user will be informed in a user-friendly way about the absence of a model.
-  - **🖼️ Image Selection**: The user interface contains a button that allows users to select images.
-After the files are selected, the application sorts the images based on their classified categories.
+  - **🖼️ Image Selection**: The user interface contains a button that allows users to select a folder.
+After the folder is selected, the application sorts the images inside the folder based on their classified categories.

 ## 🚗 Trained Car Models